Lane Thomas Player Props: Nationals vs. Diamondbacks

 Lane Thomas At The Plate

-- He has gone deep in two of 30 games played this year, and in 1.7% of his plate appearances.
+- He has homered in 9.4% of his games this year, and 2.4% of his chances at the plate.

-- In nine games this year (30.0%), Thomas has picked up an RBI, and in three of those games (10.0%) he had two or more.
+- Thomas has had an RBI in 10 games this season (31.3%), including four multi-RBI outings (12.5%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.